Bead Glossary A to J

 BEGGAR BEADS

 Large, irregular or Baroque semi-precious stone beads usually made from Agate.
 They are so called because it was believed that Agate was an attractor of wealth.
-The necklaces were worn by the beggars to attract alms.
+Traditionally these beads were worn on necklaces by beggars to attract alms.

 BELL CAPS

-Performs exactly the same function as Bead Caps above but are bell shaped.
-Also known as End Caps
+Perform exactly the same function as Bead Caps but are bell shaped.
+They are also known as End Caps

-Above is an example of a gold coloured Bell Cap.
+Above is an example of a pale gold coloured Bell Cap.

 BENT CHAIN NOSED PLIERS